 - Engage with religious scholars who can influence communities positively

 - Urge governments to report on the Sustainable Development Goal indicator (5.3.2) related to FGM/C.

 Read the consultation report for the Asia Network to End FGM/C HERE.

-Contact [email protected] if you are interested in joining the Asia Network to End FGM/C.
+If you are interested in joining the Asia Network to End FGM/C, please click here.